DomT4/homebrew-autoupdate/README.md

 are optional flags.

-Notifications are enabled by default on macOS Big Sur using a new, code signed, universal AppleScript applet.
-On older versions of macOS, if you have `terminal-notifier` installed you can also request desktop notifications when this command runs.
+Notifications are enabled by default on macOS Big Sur using a new, code-signed, universal AppleScript applet.
+On older versions of macOS, if you have `terminal-notifier` installed, you can also request desktop notifications when this command runs.

 ![A comic highlighting humanity's habit of skipping important updates](https://imgs.xkcd.com/comics/update.png)